-Blend all the ingredients together and then separate the liquid from the solid parts using a drill.
-Pour the liquid in a glass bottle and refrigerate it.
+Blend all the ingredients and then separate the liquid from the solids using a drill.
+Pour the liquid into a glass bottle and refrigerate it.

-As we've established before, cucumbers can help with mild sunburns.
-And the treatment is fairly simple – all you need to do is apply a mashed cucumber on your sunburnt skin and let it sit for a couple of hours.
+As we've established, cucumbers can help with mild sunburns.
+And the treatment is fairly simple – all you need to do is apply a mashed cucumber puree on your sunburnt skin and let it sit for a couple of hours.

 If you're allergic to cucumbers, don't try out any of these recipes.

 Which one of these recipes will you be trying out?
 You'll reap all the cucumber benefits for skin in no time.